-In 2016, 343 million pounds of post-consumer carpet were discarded in California, out of which 257 million pounds (75 percent) were landfilled (CCSP 2016).
-Of the carpet that was not landfilled, eleven percent (38 million pounds) was recycled, 0.27 percent (926,000 pounds) was reused, and 6.1 percent (21 million pounds) was combusted for energy recovery (CCSP 2016).
-The California Carpet Stewardship Program, established in 2011 pursuant to the California Carpet Stewardship Law (California Public Resources Code §§ 42970-42983), aims to increase the proportion of discarded carpet diverted from landfills.
-California State Assembly Bill 1158, approved on October 14, 2017, creates a goal of a 24 percent recycling rate by 2020.
+In 2016, 343 million pounds of postconsumer carpet were discarded in California, 257 million pounds (75 percent) of which were landfilled (CCSP 2016).
+Of the carpet that was not landfilled, 11 percent (38 million pounds) was recycled, 0.27 percent (926,000 pounds) was reused, and 6.1 percent (21 million pounds) was combusted for energy recovery (CCSP 2016).
+The California Carpet Stewardship Program, established in 2011 pursuant to the California Carpet Stewardship Law (California Public Resources Code sections 42970-42983), aims to increase the proportion of discarded carpet diverted from landfills.
+California State Assembly Bill (AB) 1158, approved on October 14, 2017, aims for a 24 percent recycling rate by 2020.

-In landfills, the side-chain fluorinated polymers currently used in most carpet and rug stain- and soil-resistant treatments can degrade to form first non-polymeric fluorotelomer-based PFASs such as FTOHs, which then further degrade to intermediates such as FTCAs and FTUCAs, and finally to PFAAs (Hamid et al. 2018; Washington et al. 2015).
-The degradation of these side-chain fluorinated polymers in landfills and other waste stocks can be a significant long-term (years to centuries) source of PFAAs to the environment (Lang et al. 2017; Li et al. 2017).
+In landfills, the side-chain fluorinated polymers currently used in most carpet and rug stain- and soilresistant treatments can degrade to form first non-polymeric fluorotelomer-based PFASs such as FTOHs, which then further degrade to intermediates such as FTCAs and FTUCAs, and finally to PFAAs (Hamid et al. 2018; Washington et al. 2015).
+The degradation of these side-chain fluorinated polymers in landfills and other waste stocks can be a significant long-term source (years to centuries) of PFAAs to the environment (Lang et al. 2017; Li et al. 2017; Washington et al. 2019).
 Estimated release rates from waste stocks are almost two orders of magnitude higher for shorter-chain PFCAs, due to their greater mobility in water, compared to longer-chain PFCAs (Li et al. 2017).

-Landfills have been identified as a source of PFAS contamination to nearby air, dry deposition, and plant leaves (Tian et al. 2018).
+Landfills have been identified as a source of PFAS contamination to nearby air and plant leaves (Tian et al. 2018).
 PFAAs and their precursors from discarded carpets and rugs can be released into the atmosphere during carpet decomposition in landfills, and become widely dispersed (Ahrens et al. 2011b).
-PFAAs can also become mobilized in landfill leachate (Fuertes et al. 2017; Lang et al. 2016; Shoaeioskouei 2012).
-Contaminated leachate collected from lined landfills for treatment at WWTPs can result in contaminated waterways, as wastewater treatment does not completely remove effluent PFAAs (Hamid and Li 2016; Huset et al. 2011).
+PFAAs are also mobilized in landfill leachate (Fuertes et al. 2017; Lang et al. 2016; Shoaeioskouei 2012).
+Contaminated leachate collected from lined landfills for treatment at WWTPs can result in contaminated waterways, as wastewater treatment does not completely remove PFAAs from the effluent (Hamid and Li 2016; Huset et al. 2011).

-PFAAs and their precursors have been detected in landfill leachate all over the world, including Germany (Busch et al. 2010), Canada (Benskin et al. 2012a), and Australia (Gallen et al. 2017).
-In the United States, an estimated 61.1 million m3 of leachate was generated in 2013, containing approximately 600 kg total of 70 PFASs measured (Lang et al. 2017).
+PFAAs and their precursors have been detected in landfill leachate all over the world, including Germany (Busch et al. 2010), Canada (Benskin et al. 2012b), and Australia (Gallen et al. 2017; Hepburn et al. 2019).
+In the United States, an estimated 61.1 million cubic meters of leachate was generated in 2013, containing approximately 600 kg total of 70 PFASs measured (Lang et al. 2017).
 5:3 FTCA, an intermediate in the degradation of fluorotelomer-based substances to PFAAs, showed the highest mean concentration in leachate from surveyed landfills, followed by PFHxA; the following PFASs were detected in similar amounts: PFBA, PFPeA, PFHpA, PFOA, and 6:2 FTCA (Lang et al. 2017).
-An evaluation of PFASs leaching from carpet in simulated landfill conditions found increased leaching concentrations over time (Kim et al. 2015).
-The relatively slow release of PFASs from landfills compared to input rates means that landfilled waste continues to release PFASs more than a decade or longer (Lang et al. 2017).
+An evaluation of PFASs leaching from carpet under simulated landfill conditions found increased concentrations leaching over time (Kim et al. 2015).
+The relatively slow release of PFASs from landfills compared to input rates means that landfilled waste continues to release PFASs for more than a decade or longer (Lang et al. 2017; Washington et al. 2019).
 With 50 percent of fluorotelomers and related side-chain fluorinated polymers used in treatment of textiles, including carpets and rugs, the release of contaminated leachate into the environment will continue to be a pervasive and long-lasting threat to drinking water sources.